Death Doulas and Hospice: Do they go together?

 Death doulas working for hospice also bring benefits to the hospice provider.

 Doulas also advocate for hospice and can encourage a client to enroll earlier than they otherwise would.
-The family and client feel less anxiety with a doula and that translates into a calmer patient for hospice.
+The family and client feel less anxiety with an end-of-life doula and that translates into a calmer patient for hospice.

-As a newer death doula, I am staying private.
-I have never worked for myself before and feel immense joy with this new life.
+Like I said, I am staying private.
+I feel immense joy working for myself.
 While I value the hospice providers in my area and am eternally grateful for every referral they send my way, the benefits of running Anitya Doula Services far outweigh the negatives.

 For example, as a private death doula, I can: